Home

 Legal Aid

 As the constraints on public spending are tightening, Legal Aid for criminal defence is an easy target for savage cuts.
 The result is that all criminal defence legal aid is now means-tested.
+The Government announced in 2013 a 20% cut to funding to bring costs down further.
+Criminal defence firms across the UK are reducing the level of service they provide to legal aid clients accordingly.WE ARE NOT.

-Had this defendant spoken to us first, we would have agreed a low hourly rate that could have saved him thousands of pounds.
+Had this defendant spoken to us first, we could have agreed a low hourly rate that could have saved him thousands of pounds.
 We also offer all clients a guarantee that if you are not completely satisfied with any aspect of the service we provide preparing a case for trial we will not charge you for that work.

 If legal fees are a concern to you, contact us to discuss how your assets can be protected while you still receive a high-quality legal defence.